MercyBundi/MySQL/Chinook music/README.md

 ## Key Analyses Performed

-### Customer Spending Analysis

-Identified customers who generated the highest revenue for the music store by calculating total spending from invoice data.
+1. **Customer Spending Analysis** - Identified customers who generated the highest revenue for the music store by calculating total spending from invoice data.

-### Artist Performance Analysis

-Determined which artists have the largest number of albums in the catalog.
+2. **Artist Performance Analysis** - Determined which artists have the largest number of albums in the catalog.

-### Customer Support Analysis

-Created customer lists grouped by support representatives to understand employee workload distribution.
+3. **Customer Support Analysis** - Created customer lists grouped by support representatives to understand employee workload distribution.

-### Employee Hierarchy Analysis

-Mapped reporting relationships between employees and managers.
+4. **Employee Hierarchy Analysis** Mapped reporting relationships between employees and managers.

-### Purchase Behavior Analysis

-Tracked the music tracks purchased by customers to understand buying patterns.
+5. **Purchase Behavior Analysis** - Tracked the music tracks purchased by customers to understand buying patterns.

-### Genre Analysis

-Analyzed which music genres are purchased most frequently.
+6. **Genre Analysis** - Analyzed which music genres are purchased most frequently.

-### Media Type Analysis

-Investigated customer preferences for different media formats.
+7. **Media Type Analysis** - Investigated customer preferences for different media formats.

-### Playlist Analysis

-Evaluated playlists based on the number of tracks they contain and performed data cleaning to remove duplicate playlists.
+8. **Playlist Analysis** - Evaluated playlists based on the number of tracks they contain and performed data cleaning to remove duplicate playlists.

-### Customer Music Preferences

-Used a Common Table Expression (CTE) to identify each customer's most-purchased artist.
+9. **Customer Music Preferences** - Used a Common Table Expression (CTE) to identify each customer's most-purchased artist.

 ---

 ## Files

-* `Chinook music Exploratory Analysis.sql` – SQL queries used for the analysis
+* `Chinook music Exploratory Analysis.sql` [file link](https://github.com/MercyBundi/MySQL/blob/main/Chinook%20music/Chinook%20music%20Exploratory%20Analysis.sql) – SQL queries used for the analysis
+* `datasets` - the files used in the project
 * `README.md` – Project documentation

 ---